NationalLibraryOfNorway/sprakbanken-nb-g2p/README.md

 Y | y | YH0 | n**y**tt
 y: | yː | YY0 | n**y**

 Unstressed syllables are marked with a 0 after the vowel or consonant syllable nucleus.
 The nucleus is marked with a *1* for tone 1 and a *2* for tone 2.
 Secondary stress is marked with *3*.
-In the material without tone and stress marking, all *3*s are replaced by zeros and all *2*s with *1*s.

-For compatibility with NoFA, retroflex *s* is rendered as *SJ* instead of *RS*, which means that there is no distinction between postalveolar and retroflex *s* in the transcriptions.

 ## License